TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: ms. A copy of the source code may be downloaded from https://github.com/vercel/ms.git.
+The following software may be included in this product: ms. A copy of the source code may be downloaded from https://github.com/zeit/ms.git.
 This software contains the following license and notice below:

 The MIT License (MIT)

-Copyright (c) 2020 Vercel, Inc.
+Copyright (c) 2016 Zeit, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal